alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ### Add the SHM domain to the new AAD
 1. Navigate to the AAD you have created within the Azure portal.
 You can do this by:
     - Clicking the link displayed at the end of the initial AAD deployment.
-    - Clicking on your username and profile icon at the top left of the Azure portal, clicking `Switch directory` and selecting the AAD you have just created from the `All Directories` section of `Directory + Subscription` panel that then displays.
+    - Clicking on your username and profile icon at the top left of the Azure portal, clicking `Switch directory` and selecting the AAD you have just created from the `All Directories` section of the `Directory + Subscription` panel that then displays.
 2. If required, click the "three lines" menu in the top left corner and select `Azure Active Directory`
 3. Click `Overview` in the left panel and copy the `Tenant ID` displayed under the AAD name and initial `something.onmicrosoft.com` domain.
    <p align="center">